-- 1. Have the necessary knowledge and skills to be employed as a medical assistant. - 2.
-Produce accurate documentation. - 3.
-Completely function within an interdisciplinary healthcare team. - 4.
-Perform job-entry level competent administrative and management skills

-1 All coursework for MED, BIO and PHL 112 must be completed prior to Externship.
+- 1. Perform all medical assisting skills at job entry level competency. - 2.
+Obtain and effectively chart all pertinent patient data. - Demonstrate a working knowledge of the human body including structure, function, and basic pathology. - Demonstrate basic pharmacology dosage calculations and route for administration of medication. - 5.
+Competently function within an interdisciplinary healthcare team. - All coursework for MED\, BIO\ and PHL\ 112 must be completed prior to Externship.
 Students must have current Professional CPR and First Aid Certification during the entire externship experience.
-There is a mandatory preexternship meeting in the semester prior to enrollment in MED 281.
+There is a mandatory pre-externship meeting in the semester prior to enrollment in MED\ 281.

 NURSING R.N.
-Associate in Science Degree 2015-2016
+Associate in Science Degree 2016-2017